vaibhav2k25/spring-boot-async-demo/README.md

 - Use of `@Async` to run tasks in a separate thread
 - Logging thread names to show asynchronous behavior
 - Example of long-running simulated task
-- Optional usage of `CompletableFuture` for returning async results

 ---